creachadair/imath/doc.md

-Name:     doc.txt
-Purpose:  User documentation for IMath library
+# User Documentation for the IMath Library

-Author:   M. J. Fromberger <http://spinning-yarns.org/michael/>
+M. J. Fromberger <michael.j.fromberger+imath@gmail.com>

---- Installation:
+> Disclaimer: This document was converted fairly naively to Markdown from the
+> original IMath doc.txt file.
+The API documentation should still be correct,
+> but the build instructions are somewhat ridiculous at this point.
+I'll try to
+> clean it up as time allows.

+## Installation

 1. Edit Makefile to select compiler and options.
 The default uses gcc.
-If you are building under MacOS 10.1.x, you will need to change CC to 'cc' instead of 'gcc', but otherwise you can use the default GCC settings.
+If you are building under MacOS 10.1.x, you will need to change CC to `cc` instead of `gcc`, but otherwise you can use the default GCC settings.

    By default, the Makefile assumes you can use the "long long" integer type, even though it is not standard in ANSI C90.
 You can control this by setting